posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 Based on data tables in my session, please suggest some starter code for interesting analyses or visualizations
 ```

-- Feel free to try out the code snippets Positron Assistant suggests by clicking the Play button on the code blocks.
+- Try out the code snippets Positron Assistant suggests by clicking the Play button on the code blocks.

 - If you run into issues, it's a good time to switch over to `Agent` mode (see optional next step) to let Positron Assistant help you debug!